AlfredoCatalano/e2e/how-to-build-an-app/building-an-app.md

 - Expectations
 - Deliverables

+**Requirements**

+By describing your product in key “user stories” (A.K.A.
+Features) our development team can better understand your product’s requirements.
+Once we have the complete picture of what it will do, we can prioritize those features for a release and start designing how it will work.

+- Business Requirements
+- User Stories

 **Wireframing**

 Wireframing refers to the visual architecture of the app; what will go on each page and how it all links together.
 Wireframing is a crucial step for visualising and defining the scope of an app and its functionality.
 This app ‘blueprint’ allows the development team to understand and interpret what you are after.